 Label STEP's partnership with the UKaid Skills for Employment (सीप) Programme, is working to revitalize Nepal's high-value carpet industry by taking the carpet manufacturing hub from Kathmandu to an underserved geographic area-Sarlahi in Province 2 that has traditionally served as the origin of Nepal's weaving community.
-With investments and interventions from leading national and international carpet manufacturers' and designers, since September 2019, this partnerships has helped establish eight fair-trade weaving workshops in Sarlahi where local women, primarily from migrant households and disadvantaged groups, and People with Disabilities (PwDs) are skilled and recruited-using international-quality competency standard and industry-led skills training and certification to ensure availability of qualified and committed weavers.
-UKaid सीप - STEP, along with their consortium partners, are also laying the foundation for migrants to invest their hard-earned remittance productively by setting up weaving workshops, independently or in collaboration with Kathmandubased exporters/investors at Sarlahi.
+With investments and interventions from leading national and international carpet manufacturers' and designers, since September 2019, this partnerships has helped establish seven fair-trade weaving workshops in Sarlahi where local women, primarily from migrant households and disadvantaged groups, are skilled and placed-using international-quality competency standard and industryled skills training and certification to ensure availability of qualified and committed weavers.
+UKaid सीप - STEP, along with their consortium partners, are also laying the foundation for migrants to invest their hardearned remittance productively by setting up weaving workshops, independently or in collaboration with Kathmandu-based exporters/ investors at Sarlahi.